Abdelraouf-Hawash/fruit_classification_machine/README.md

 * [HW_controller](arduino/HW_controller/HW_controller.ino): on arduino that send hardware state to PC and does what PC tells it to do through the serial.
 It use PID control to reach the speed goal.

-* [main](programs/main.py) script, is runing on PC and tells arduino what to do with a GUI
+* [main](programs/main.py) script, is running on PC and tells arduino what to do with a GUI

-* you can biuld your model fron this script "[build_model](programes/dataset&buildingModel/build_model.ipynb)".
+* you can biuld your model from this script "[build_model](programes/dataset&buildingModel/build_model.ipynb)".

 ## How to use